 The easiest targets are those who are losing their faith battles, succumbing to injuries and diseases like doubt, anxiety, pain, woundedness, unforgiveness, bitterness, fear impatience, anger, jealousy and more.
 Just like a predator perks up its ears at the sound of a wounded prey, so the enemy’s ears and eyes focus in on the Christians who words make the sounds of doubt, complaint and grievance, fear, rebellion, anger, bitterness carnality and the like.
 He can hear the desperate sounds of a dying Christian from a great distance.
 BUT.
 Satan cannot read your thoughts, only God can do that because Satan is not omniscient.
 However, he and his demons absolutely can hear what you say.
 So stop giving Satan the news!
 Stop giving him strategies and information about how to use your issues against you by no longer about it to everyone else and instead take it to the Lord!
 Refuse to speak anything except for faith about your situation.
 Take that, Satan!

 Doesn’t sound realistic?
-That’s because it’s a spiritual discipline that takes time, intention and effort to develop.
+That’s because all of the ways to keep your faith strong in the Lord take spiritual discipline as well as time, intention and effort to develop.
 You WILL have to deny yourself – over and over and over.
 Paul said, “For though we walk in the flesh, we do not war according to the flesh.
 For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strongholds, casting down imaginations and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ.“ (2 Corinthians 10:3-7) Your battle is spiritual.
 Guard yourself and fight with spiritual weapons if you want to win!